310mc/https-310mc.github.io-tl/source/_posts/me_the_sea_and_everyone_with_me.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-hrmph, what’s with that look on your faces! you get to <em>fish</em>, you know? it’s lots of fun!
+hmph, what’s with that look on your faces! you get to <em>fish</em>, you know? it’s lots of fun!

 can’t you see that kanatee wants to see all of you excited to play? their round eyes are sparkling with anticipation!